OWASP/www-project-sbom-forum/tab_contributing.md

 ---
 # Contributing Guidelines

-Thank you for your interest in contributing to The SBOM Forum.
+Thank you for your interest in contributing to SBOM Forum.
 We welcome all contributions and appreciate your efforts to improve the global SBOM ecosystem.

 Have a new topic for us to explore?
 New ideas that will advance SBOM adoption or new use cases?
 Want to work on a tool or key feature?